AmpersandTarski/RAP/docs/deployment-guide.md

 - Generate a Prototype.
 Upon success you will see a link "Open Prototype".
   If you get a permission error for `/var/run/docker.sock` something went wrong with step 8.
 Turn to "troubleshooting" for possible solutions.
 - Open the prototype.
 The URL `<yourname>.<hostname>` (e.g. `student123.rap.cs.ou.nl`) should appear in a new tab in your browser.
+  If you get a "404 page not found", look in the student prototype container log in Docker.
+If it starts with "$'\r': command not found", then convert the line-endings of RAP4USER/run-student-prototype.sh to Unix style with a tool (f.e.
+NotePad++ on Windows) and rebuild the image (see above)
 - Install the database by pushing the red button.
 - Verify that your prototype works.
 - Verify that `enroll.<hostname>` (e.g. enroll.rap.cs.ou.nl) works